eric-johnson-space-administration/ejsa-website-locale/en/assetto-corsa-installation.md

 ## Verification and preparation
 __To verify that you have the correct content installed:__
-1. Go to `SETTINGS`, then `ASSETTO CORSA`, then `APPS` and make sure the boxes next to `Real Penalty` and `Car Radar` are checked on.
+1. Go to `SETTINGS`, then `ASSETTO CORSA`, then `APPS` and make sure the box next to `Real Penalty` is hecked on.
 2. Go to start a quick race.
-3. Verify that you can see `[NASCAR] Chevrolet Camaro` and `[NASCAR] Ford Mustang` and other mod cars in the car selection.
+3. Verify that you can see all modded cars in the car selection.
-4. Verify that you can see `Talladega` and other mod tracks in the track selection.
+4. Verify that you can see all modded tracks in the track selection.
-5. Start any race.
+5. Start any singleplayer session for example practice).
 6. Make sure your controller works as expected.
 7. When in the race, click the `DRIVE` button on the left (steering wheel icon).
-8. When in the car, mouse over to the right edge of the screen, an App Taskbar should appear.
+8. When in the car, mouse over to the very right edge of the screen, an App Taskbar should appear.
-9. From that taskbar select following apps: `Real Penalty`, `Performance Delta`, `Race Position`, `Realtime`, `Tyres` and `carRadar` (if not visible by default click the top most button for full list).
+9. From that taskbar select following apps: `Real Penalty`, `Realtime` and `Tyres` (if not visible by default click the top most button for full list).
-10. Position them as desired on the screen and lock them in place if needed (`carRadar` may be hard to find as it invisible unless hovered over).
+10. Position them as desired on the screen and lock them in place if needed.
 11. **From now on launch the game only via Content Manager to start a singleplayer session or to join a server!**

 ---